+Is Svalbard a country?
 Here at YPT we are fairly interest in (obsessed by) the idea and the rules of what constitutes a country.
-In October 2020 we are heading to Svalbard, so let’s tackle the question: just what is Svalbard?
+In October we are heading to Svalbard, so let’s tackle the question: Is Svalbard a country?
+And if not, what exactly is it?

 However, it is a bit trickier this.
 Svalbard is also a free economic zone and a demilitarised zone, reflecting its geographical location and importance for access to the Arctic and historical use by various countries, from the Netherlands to Denmark, and Norway to the Soviet Union and its successor state, Russia.
 The British, as you can imagine, also tried to have their say whenever they could too.